Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 As such, they are often unable to capture the inherent uncertainty in the data, produce unphysical predictions, and are prone to error accumulation for long-range forecasts.
 It is natural to ask how we can efficiently leverage diffusion models for large-scale spatiotemporal problems.
-Given that diffusion models have been primarily for static data, we also ask how we can explicitly incorporate the temporality of the data into the diffusion model.
+Given that diffusion models have been primarily designed for static data, we also ask how we can explicitly incorporate the temporality of the data into the diffusion model.